Mohan Das ManandharExecutive Director / Senior Fellow

 Mr. Shrestha holds a Bachelor’s degree in Commerce with a specialization in marketing from Tribhuvan University, Nepal.

 Renuka DuwadiAdministration and Finance Officer

 Renuka Duwadi assists in the handling of administrative and financial duties at Niti Foundation.

 Previously, she worked in administration and finance for Green Foundation Nepal.

 Ms. Duwadi holds a Bachelor’s degree in Business Studies from Shanker Dev Campus (affiliated to Tribhuvan University) and is currently pursuing a Master of Business Studies degree from the same institution.

-Prior to working at Niti Foundation, he was involved at Qatar Aviation Services as a customer service agent.
+Prior to working at Niti Foundation, he was involved at Early Childhood Development Center.

 Asta Maharjan provides housekeeping services as well as support to administrative work.

 Balananda Paudel leads Niti Foundation’s work in the State restructuring and Governance thematic area.
 He is thus involved in interlocution and developing strategic policy advice regarding state restructuring, sub-national governance, and other thematic areas.